Klipper3d/klipper/docs/Config_checks.md

 to a printing temperature.
 Navigate to the temperature graph section and select a target temperature from the temperature drop-down box (or manually enter an appropriate temperature).
 Wait for the printer to reach the desired temperature.
-Then navigate to your front end control section and click the "Extrude" button.
+Then navigate to the command console and click the "Extrude" button.
 Verify that the extruder motor turns in the correct direction.
 If it does not, see the troubleshooting tips in the previous section to confirm the "enable_pin", "step_pin", and "dir_pin" settings for the extruder.